Robbers are using social networking sites to target men, Sacramento police say

 Ten men have been robbed while attempting to meet with women they’ve connected with online in what the Sacramento Police Department is calling a social networking robbery trend, said department spokesman Sgt.
 Bryce Heinlein.

-The ten robberies have spanned over the course of two weeks and are not exclusive to any specific part of the city, Heinlein said.
+The 10 robberies have spanned two weeks and are not exclusive to any specific part of the city, Heinlein said.

-The two most recent robberies were reported to police in the early hours of Friday morning within about a block of one another near the Broadway corridor.
-The first report came in at around 12:18 a.m. when a man said he was robbed at gunpoint by two masked suspects while he was in his car at Kit Carson and Marsh streets.
+The two most recent robberies were reported in the early hours of Friday morning within about a block of each other near the Broadway corridor.
+The first report came in around 12:18 a.m. when a man said he was robbed at gunpoint by two masked people while he was in his car at Kit Carson and Marsh streets.

 In that case, the victim said he was at the location after booking a date with a woman on a social media forum.
 The armed robbers took an undisclosed amount from him before leaving.